 President Harry S. Truman signed an executive order that integrated America's armed forces in 1948.
 Although the Korean War was fought between 1950 and 1953, the U.S. military was still experiencing growing pains with the new policy.

-By the time the United States began increasing its involvement in South Vietnam, American military units were fully integrated, with an estimated 340,000 African Americans, 80,000 Latinos, 42,000 Native Americans and 35,000 Asian Americans serving in Vietnam.
+By the time the United States began increasing its involvement in South Vietnam, American military units were fully integrated, with an estimated 340,000 Black troops, 80,000 Latinos, 42,000 Indigenous troops and 35,000 Asian Americans serving in Vietnam.

 3. There Are Still Service Members Missing in Action in Vietnam.

 Not all Vietnam veterans made it back home; 2,646 Americans were unaccounted for at the end of the Vietnam War, in all theaters of operations.
 Since the end of the war and the repatriation of American prisoners of war in 1973, the Defense POW/MIA Accounting Agency has recovered or identified 1,062 of those.
 That means 1,584 U.S. service members are still waiting to come home.